 The first big lesson is this: Your goal is never perfection.

-If you aim for perfection 100% of the time, you’re only setting yourself up for disappointment, shame, and guilt.
+If you aim for perfection, you’re only setting yourself up for disappointment, shame, and guilt.
 Parenting is hard, and no one can manage their emotions perfectly every time.
-The truth is, you don’t need to be perfect—and that’s not what you want to model for your child either.
+(Myself included!)
+The truth is, you don’t need to be perfect—and that’s actually not what you want to model for your children either.

 When you make mistakes or lose your cool, these moments are valuable opportunities for reflection and growth.
-You can use them to model accountability and show your child how to recover from mistakes.
+You can use them to model accountability and show your child how to learn from and recover from mistakes.

-The key is to recognize that growth is gradual, and every step forward counts.
+The key is to recognize that growth is gradual, non-linear, full of stumbles, and every step along the way counts.

 2. Break It Down